Selling Diamond Rings at a Pawn Shop

 Enter the pawn shop.
 Thanks to flashy, highly visible signage and advertisements everywhere from local papers to Google’s search results, pawn shops are often the first place many people turn when they need to sell their old, used diamond rings.

-While a pawn shop might be a good place to shop for a used TV, musical instrument or set of power tools or other items, it’s not a good idea to sell your diamond ring or any other high-end jewelry here.
+While they might be a good place to shop for a used TV, musical instrument or set of power tools or other items, it’s not a good idea to sell your diamond ring or any other high-end jewelry here.

 Because of the pawn shop business model, you not only won’t get back anything close to the price you or your fiancé originally paid for your ring — you probably won’t even receive its fair market value.